juhasev/sample-ninja-help/exit-feedback.md

 Sample Ninja display the last 100 feedbacks along with their sentiment so you can inspect them individually.

 > Only major western languages are supported, otherwise the word cloud will simply revert to keyword counts.

+## To view or edit panelist
+Click anywhere in the feedback box.